This page is about handling bugs and network errors.

 throw Abort(someValue)

-, see for example Guides > Permissions >getContext()
+Also see Guides > Permissions > getContext()

 wrapping.